lockejan/mars-rover-kata/README.md

 ---

-Implementation of the Mars Rover task.
+Implementation of a custom Mars Rover assignment using clojure.

 ## Installation